 Are you ready to earn your online nursing degree?

-Several scholarship opportunities are available for high school seniors, undergraduate students, and graduate students who identify as members of the LGBTQ+ community can pursue scholarships tailored to their needs.
+High school seniors, undergraduate students, and graduate-level learners in the LGBTQ+ community can pursue scholarships tailored to their needs.
 The LGBTQ+ scholarships detailed in this guide are open to candidates enrolled in colleges, universities, and technical/vocational programs.

 Better Brothers Los Angeles Scholarship

 Who Can Apply: This award supports Black LGBTQ+ students enrolled or enrolling in accredited degrees, vocational schools, and licensing programs.
 Recipients may use these funds for tuition, textbooks, and other academic expenses.

 Davis-Putter Scholarship Fund